adhering/midl-website/pages/winter-workshop.md

 (Foto, Bio)

-You can register for the workshop here [Link]
+You can register for the workshop here:

+{{ button("Registration for Workshop: Paper Writing", "https://forms.gle/bT1ntUTK9RquMx9U6") }}

 ### How to write an outstanding review